thenexthub/Codira/docs/DifferentiableProgrammingImplementation.md

 gradient(at: Float(4), of: { x in x * x * x })

-// Swift supports implicit function conversions, which happens above.
+// Codira supports implicit function conversions, which happens above.
 // Below is what the conversion looks like explicitly:
 // let foo: (Float) -> Float = { x in x * x * x }
 // let cubed: @differentiable (Float) -> Float = foo
 // gradient(at: Float(4), of: cubed)
 ```

-> TODO: Update the \[differentiable\] attribute directly above the Swift declaration of `cubed(_:)` with a SIL differentiability witness.
+> TODO: Update the \[differentiable\] attribute directly above the Codira declaration of `cubed(_:)` with a SIL differentiability witness.

 ## Derivative code generation ([automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation))